IQ Noise Correction (IQ-NC)

 There are several assumptions that must be followed to ensure correct measurement results:

-When the noise ratio (analyzer / (DUT+analyzer)) approaches 1.0, the accuracy of the IQNC measurement decreases.
-This is typically the case for low DUT powers where the analyzer is using significant amplification.
-In these cases, it is possible to see an IQNC EVM that is several dB below the theoretical kTB EVM limit.
+When the noise ratio (analyzer / (DUT+analyzer)) approaches 1.0, the variance of the IQ-NC measurement increases.
+This is typically the case for low DUT powers.
+In these cases, the measurement may start to fluctuate more or the measurement may detect this case and stop providing results.
 This is due to the need for increasingly better accuracy of the noise profile measurement as the ratio approaches 1.0.

 IQ Noise Correction is only able to compensate the analysis hardware's uncorrelated noise component.
 Contribution of noise from other sources (correlated with the data, such as distortion) cannot be reduced using this method.

-While it is possible to look at results such as IQ constellations and Error Vector Spectrum traces, these traces will still show the effect of the analyzer noise contribution, but scaled such that the overall EVM metrics do not include the uncorrelated noise power of the analyzer.
+While it is possible to look at results such as IQ constellations and Error Vector Spectrum traces, these traces will still show the shape of the analyzer noise contribution, but scaled.
+The scaling adjusts the overall EVM metrics to reduce the contribution from the uncorrelated noise power of the analyzer.

 To improve measurement speed, follow these recommendations: